what is this rally?

 The Lada Rally was born to raise awareness, money and provide cars to refugee camps and causes on the frontline of the refugee crisis in Greece.

-As well as each Lada Rally team raising £750 for these charities, each car that takes part in the rally is then donated to one of these great causes, where they are invaluable to the refugee charities to complete work such as emergency hospital trips, supply runs and beach rescues.
+Each car that takes part in the rally is then donated to one of these great causes, where they are invaluable to the refugee charities to complete work such as emergency hospital trips, supply runs and beach rescues.

 Last year, cars donated included a Pontiac given to a Greek island's refugee camp, a Honda Accord given to a school for refugee children in Southern Greece, and a Volkswagen provided to a learning centre outside a refugee camp.